 - 2. Before beginning the site customization, the network administrator or site administrator must assign the IP addresses to the corresponding host names for the SMW HA cluster. - 3.
 If any site-customization and local changes were made on the first SMW before the SMWHA software was installed and configured, duplicate these changes on the second SMW. - 4.
 If any patches were installed on the first SMW, ensure that these patches are also installed on the second SMW. - 5.
 Use the following procedures to make the necessary customizations.
 Note that these procedures require root privilege. - 1.
-Change IP Addresses, Host Names, Name Server, and Route Settings on the First SMW on page 93 - 2.
-Change the Cluster Configuration on the First SMW on page 95 - 3.
-Change IP Addresses, Host Names, Name Server, and Route Settings on the Second SMW on page 96 - 4.
-Finish Customizing a Preinstalled SMW HA System on page 98 - 5.
-Verify Cluster Status After Customization on page 99 - 6.
-Change Default SMW, iDRAC, and STONITH Passwords After Customization on page 99 - 7.
+Change IP Addresses, Host Names, Name Server and Route Settings on the First SMW on page 78 - 2.
+Change the Cluster Configuration on the First SMW on page 80 - 3.
+Change IP Addresses, Host Names, Name Server and Route Settings on the Second SMW on page 81 - 4.
+Finish Customizing a Preinstalled SMW HA System on page 83 - 5.
+Verify Cluster Status After Customization on page 84 - 6.
+Change Default SMW, iDRAC, and STONITH Passwords After Customization on page 84 - 7.
+Set Variable for Snapshot Name and Make a Snapshot Using snaputil on page 53 - 8.
 (Optional) Make other changes to the cluster, such as the email address for failover notification, the file synchronization list, or the migration threshold for cluster resources.
-See Optional Cluster Configuration Changes on page 105.
+See Optional Cluster Configuration Changes on page 86.

-4.1 Change IP Addresses, Host Names, Name Server, and Route Settings on the First SMW
+14.1 Change IP Addresses, Host Names, Name Server and Route Settings on the First SMW